-The Municipal Road Aid Fund is presented as special revenue funds.
+The Municipal Road Aid Fund and the ABC Fund are presented as special revenue funds.
 Special revenue funds are to account for the proceeds of specific sources and expenditures that are legally restricted for specific purposes.

 Proprietary Funds

 The proprietary funds account for the activities of the government's gas, water and sewer systems.